pettarin/pwcm/README.rst

     $ # in the pwcm root directory, the one containing README.md
     $ make wheel
-    $ # look inside the dist/ directory
+    $ # look inside the dist directory
-    $ # the name of the .whl file depends on python version
+    $ # the name of the .whl file depends on your Python version
-    $ ls dist/
+    $ ls dist
     pwcm-0.0.1-cp27-cp27mu-linux_x86_64.whl

 Installation from a wheel file